Sodium MRI: Biological significance

-Uses in Prostate Cancer
+Uses in prostate cancer

-Recently, work has been undertaken to assess the utility of using sodium-MRI to characterize prostate cancer lesions in men.
+Recently, work has been undertaken to assess the utility of using sodium MRI to characterize prostate cancer lesions in men.
 In this study, patients were imaged with sodium MRI prior to surgical removal of the prostate.
 TSC was extracted from the images and compared to the Gleason score of imaged lesions.
 This work showed statistically significant increases in TSC as prostate cancer increased in aggression.
 This preliminary study suggests that sodium MRI can accurately characterize the stage of prostate cancer.
-This suggests the potential use of sodium-MRI to better management and stage patients with prostate cancer into treatment schemes.
+This suggests the potential use of sodium MRI for better management and staging of patients with prostate cancer into treatment schemes.

 Advantages

 23Na MRI measures cellular metabolic rate as well as disease-related change in tissues and organs.
-It had improved from 45min length to only 15 mins at 1.5T.
-Unlike other MRI scanning, sodium MRI captures only sodium signals inside bodies.
-For cartilage degeneration, proteoglycan degrades with negative charge, and positively charged sodium ion bond with proteoglycan.
-Both proteoglycan and sodium level decrease, so less signals are observed by sodium MRI.
-23Na MRI is very sensitive and specific to change in proteoglycan, so it is good to use for monitoring of proteoglycan degeneration in cartilage.
+It has improved from a 45 minute length to only 15 minutes at 1.5T.
+For cartilage degeneration, proteoglycan degrades with negative charge, and positively charged sodium ion bonds with proteoglycan.
+Both the proteoglycan and sodium level decrease, so a decrease in signal is observed by sodium MRI and can be used for monitoring of proteoglycan degeneration in cartilage.